 - Select the event which triggers the external pixel tracker.

 - Enter the URL for the external pixel tracker.
-The URLs may contain macros, which are described on the Ooyala Pulse Macros page.
+The URLs may contain macros, which are described on in Appendix D - Pulse Macros.

 - Click Save External Tracking Settings when you are done entering all the external pixel trackers.